younelan/SimpleLiveStream/README.md

-*BaFuss* - Bash FFmpeg Uncomplicated Stream Script
+*Simple Live Stream* - FFmpeg Uncomplicated Stream Script
 ------------------------------------------------

 This is a simple script to simplify streaming platforms like YouTUBE or Twitch through ffmpeg